Commonplace architecture

 ../notes/foo.mdfrom an instruction,../reference/adr/010.mdfrom a note) are invariant becausekb/commonplace/wraps siblings together. - Frontmatter type pointers split: shared global types use absolute

-kb/types/...paths (invariant because shared types stay at top level), and collection-local types use file-relative paths like./types/structured-claim.mdor../types/adr.md(invariant because the file-to-types relationship inside a collection is preserved under wrapping). - Generic prose references (e.g. "a collection such as
+kb/types/...paths (invariant because shared types stay at top level), and collection-local types use file-relative paths like./types/structured-claim.mdor../types/adr.md(invariant because the file-to-types relationship inside a collection is preserved under wrapping). - Generic natural-language references (e.g. "a collection such as

 kb/notes/") are semantic labels that resolve to whateverkb/notes/means in the reader's context — our library in our repo, the user's collection in an install.